BustedSec/confset/README.md

 found on http://unix.stackexchange.com/questions/139574/change-a-value-in-a-config-file-or-add-the-setting-if-it-doesnt-exist

-if your separator is " you need to do it like so
+if your separator is "(double quotation mark) you need to do it like so

 variable=\""net.ifnames=0 biosdevname=0\"" /path/to/file

+i.e
 sudo perl src/confset.pl GRUB_CMDLINE_LINUX=\""net.ifnames=0 biosdevname=0\"" /etc/default/grub